-Sam holds a JD from the University of Ottawa Faculty of Law, a master of arts in advanced Chinese studies from the School of Oriental and African Studies, University of London, and a bachelor of arts in history and political science from the University of Toronto.
-He worked at McMillan as a summer student prior to returning to the firm as an articling student.
+Sam holds a JD from the University of Ottawa Faculty of Law, a master of arts in advanced Chinese studies from the School of Oriental and African Studies at the University of London, and a bachelor of arts in history and political science from the University of Toronto.

 This article discusses the treatment of non-fungible tokens (NFTs) as securities and related regulatory considerations in Canada.